poyea/grimoire/architecture/memory-system.typ

 == DRAM Organization

-*DRAM cell:* 1 transistor + 1 capacitor = 1 bit.

-*Capacitor charge:* Stores bit (charged = 1, discharged = 0).

-*Destructive read:* Reading discharges capacitor → must refresh after read.

-*Refresh:* Periodic recharge (every 64ms) to prevent data loss → 10-15% overhead.
+A DRAM cell consists of one transistor and one capacitor to store a single bit.
+The capacitor charge represents the bit value: a charged capacitor stores 1, while a discharged capacitor stores 0.
+Reading is destructive because it discharges the capacitor, requiring a refresh after each read.
+Periodic recharging every 64ms prevents data loss, incurring a 10-15% performance overhead.

 == DRAM Hierarchy